Editorial Policies

 Publication frequency

-The Poison is published biannually, in January and June.
+The Poison is published semiannually, in January and June.
 The contents of this journal are published collectively as part of an issue.
 Occasionally, articles may be published at other times if the Editorial Board and the author/s so decide (special issue).

 Open access policy